Skip to content

 Step 1: Create the Variable Class

-Create a new Python file in the cp/variables/ directory:
+Create a new variable in cp/variables/variable.py:

 # cp/variables/your_new_variable.py